Permafrost/Tundra/README.md

 3. Install and activate the [Tundra] package release `Tundra-vn.n.n.zip` from the package management web page on your Integration Server's web administration site.
+4. Restart Integration Server to complete the installation.

 ## Upgrading